babooppa6/gleamSolver/README.md

 3. Click "Install"

 By default, the script will auto-update roughly every 24 hours, but you can force an update by re-installing using the link above.

-You can test and verify that the script works at any of of the sample giveaways [here](https://gleam.io/examples).